 My first two Monster minis were the ones I felt were the easiest to paint.
-Kodror is on the left, and Caerulas is on the right.
+Kodror is first, and Caerulas is second.

 It wasn’t until I published the Caerulas photo on Facebook that I saw the big seam running along the side of the mini.
 This was a n00b mistake; all the sites and videos that talks about prepping minis included inspecting the minis for any seams.
 It was an understandable mistake, though.
 The Mysthea minis were so detailed that it was hard to notice a manufacturing seam until the washes brought it out.